Atayal people: Traditional Atayal houses

-Traditional Tayal houses are rectangular structures, typically built using multiple layers for the roof, including bamboo, bark, stone, wood, and thatch.
+Traditional Atayal houses are rectangular structures, typically built using multiple layers for the roof, including bamboo, bark, stone, wood, and thatch.
 This multilayered roofing system provides insulation and protection against the elements.
-With the Tayal population widely distributed across Taiwan, their houses vary in style.
+With the Atayal population widely distributed across Taiwan, their houses vary in style.
 One common type is the half-underground house, especially found in Nantou County, Yilan County, and Taichung County.
 In the Nan'ao community, family houses are built using bamboo, rocks, rattan, and wood.
 These houses are dug downwards from the base, with half of the structure located below the ground, providing natural insulation.
 The length of a Nan'ao-style family house is usually the arm span of three adults, while the width is the arm span of two adults.

 The roofs of Atayal houses in Nan'ao Township are typically made of bamboo and cypress bark as the base, paved with stone slabs, and secured with wooden strips.
 These houses also feature windows on three sides for ventilation and lighting.
 However, the windows are usually only half-open to prevent enemy attacks.
 Additionally, steps leading into the house are flanked by bamboo screens to provide protection against spear attacks.

 Roof structure from slates, bamboos, and firewood.

 Interior layout

-The interior of Tayal houses usually consists of earthen floors, with beds raised on stilts to prevent moisture and pests.
+The interior of Atayal houses usually consists of earthen floors, with beds raised on stilts to prevent moisture and pests.
 In the case of half-underground houses, four beds are placed in the four corners of the room.
 Two small beds, hanging upside down on the ceiling on the left and right sides, serve as beds for the ancestors' spirits.
 These ancestral beds also function as storage areas, called "gaga."
 The storage on the left contains men's hunting tools, while the storage on the right holds women's weaving materials.

-For cooking and heating, Tayal houses incorporate stoves into the living space.
+For cooking and heating, Atayal houses incorporate stoves into the living space.
 In half-underground houses, there are typically two three-stone stoves, used both for warmth and meal preparation.
 The layout of these houses follows a distinct division, with separate spaces designated for men and women.
 This division extends to storage, ensuring that each gender has a designated area for their tools and materials—hunting equipment for men and weaving tools for women.

 Gender roles and restrictions

-Strict gender roles are adhered to within Tayal culture.
+Strict gender roles are adhered to within Atayal culture.
 Men are not permitted to touch women's weaving tools, while women are forbidden from handling men's hunting tools, such as guns and bows.
-This separation is deeply rooted in cultural beliefs, as each gender has its own designated role within the Tayal household.
+This separation is deeply rooted in cultural beliefs, as each gender has its own designated role within the Atayal household.
 Crossing these boundaries is believed to bring misfortune.

 Community pavilion (Pslyan)

-In addition to residential structures, the Tayal tribe also constructs community pavilions, known as Pslyan.
+In addition to residential structures, the Atayal tribe also constructs community pavilions, known as Pslyan.
 These structures were initially developed for discussions and negotiations during Japanese colonial rule, with Japanese authorities involved in tribal management.
 In later times, these pavilions became gathering spaces where tribal elders and community members convene to discuss governance, cultural rituals, and conflict resolution.